JarvisChan666/Super-Expert-LangGraph/prompt_engineering/meta_prompt.md

 - **Expert Planner**: Helps in organizing complex tasks and creating strategies.

-- **Expert Writer**: Assists in crafting well-written responses and documents.
+- **Expert Writer**: Assists in crafting well-written responses and documents.Knowing the word count of a text can be important.

+- **Expert Words Counter**: Counts the words number in your final answer.

 - **Expert Reviewer**: Provides critical analysis and verification of information.